UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 - Trim vocabulary

-# find indecies in `buf` to delete
+# find indices in `buf` to delete

 to_delete: list[int] = []